s-peftev/frontend-project-lvl1/README.md

 Choose a game to play.
 [1...5 / 0]:
 ```

-Start playing from main menu or run each game directly
+Start playing from main menu or run each game directly.

 * Brain Even